D-Chase-H/PurePy-Data-Structures/README.md

 # PurePy-Data-Structures

-**NEWS: 12/21/2017**

-    I'm putting development on hold for a little while, as I have been fighting very severe case of bronchitis for over 2 months now, and I had to go to the ER yesterday from difficulty breathing, because I also have moderate to severe asthma.
-I'm on my third round of antibiotics and steroids, and I'm on a nebulizer for the time being, which has helped.
-However I need to take some time to rest and recover before I continue working on this or any other project.

-CURRENTLY IN DEVELOPMENT
+CURRENTLY IN DEVELOPMENT: Updates will come as I find time to work on this project.

 Pure Python Data Structures

-Development Stage: Pre-Alpha
+Development Stage: Alpha

 DISCLAIMER: Some of these data structures are undergoing a major re-work, that will greatly increase efficiency.
 I strongly reccommend that you wait until I finish my major re-wrok for a data structure before you use it.
 I will give each data structure it's own readme with a description of the data structure and what each method does.
 So, if a data structure's folder has it's own readme, then it's had it's re-work.